|Borra village, Ananthagiri hills, southeast corner of Srungavarapukota Taluk. 43 km from Srungavarapukota, 95 km from Vishakhapatnam.

 A local cowherd lost his cow while it was grazing.
 He realized that the cow had fallen into a 60 m deep hole and thought the cow was dead.
 But when he looked down into the hole, he found the cow alive and feeding on the grass deep below.
 He went into the cave to rescue his cow and found the stalagmite in the shape of a Shiva lingam.
 So he thought the survival of the cow was a miracle of God Shiva.
 He told his story and soon people started worshiping the lingam.
 Even a small temple was built later outside the caves, where pujas are performed regularly.

 The landscape around the cave is wild and mountainous.
 The geology is complicated, and the limestone where the cave is located is surrounded by mica.
 Several mines in this mica are prospected for precious stones like rubies.

 An impressive way to reach the cave is by train.
-The train from Vishakhapatnam, the nearest airport is at Vishakhapatnam, need 5-6 hours for less than 100km.
+The train from Vishakhapatnam, the nearest airport is at Vishakhapatnam, needs 5-6 hours for less than 100 km.
 It traverses the Eastern Ghats through 30 tunnels and thick vegetation.
 By car on the Ghat road it takes three hours.
 But the best way to visit the cave is probably a guided day trip which typically includes Tyada Railway Tunnel, Damuku View Point, Borra Caves, Ananthagiri Coffee Plantation, Padmapuram Gardens and the Araku Valley.